 If you think a wedding insurance policy might be a good idea for you and your beloved, here are some things that may be covered:

 Illness or Injury – If people who are an essential part of your wedding ceremony, including the both of you, your parents or members of the wedding party, should fall ill or get seriously injured and the wedding has to be postponed, you may be covered for expenses related to cancelling the catering, event rentals, flowers and musicians.

 Liability – If you’re hosting your wedding ceremony and reception at a rented site such as a hotel or banquet hall, the site operators should have adequate liability insurance in case someone gets hurt or injured on their premises.
 If, however, you are hosting the wedding and reception in your home or another private residence, you will want to make sure you have adequate liability insurance in case something happens to one of your guests at your wedding.

 Venue – A wedding insurance policy can protect you from loss due to floods caused by plumbing malfunctions, fire, electrical or mechanical problems that may force you to change venues at the last minute.

 Weather – If your wedding ceremony and reception has to be delayed due to heavy rain, snow or other inclement weather issues, a wedding insurance policy may cover the cost of rescheduling your event.

-Consider investing in a little piece of "peace of mind."
 For more information on the types of wedding insurance available, contact a qualified insurance broker.
 Before you decide to purchase an insurance policy, take time to read and fully understand what the policy will and will not cover.
 Consider the money you plan to spend on your wedding and assess whether the cost of the policy outweighs the financial cost should your wedding be cancelled or disrupted by unforeseen events.

 © 2017 Sadie Holloway